We are now able to deliver to Europe and Ireland via our Amazon shop.

 By agreeing Latin or scientific names for INCI lists, the ingredients are understood across borders.
 Firstly, the ingredients must be listed in order of concentration by weight, down to 1% of the formula.
 Ingredients that account for less than 1% can be reordered around the end of the list.

-In the list shown:
+In the list shown above:

 • Water is the main ingredient.
 Water is the carrier in most beauty products.
 It dissolves the ingredients and makes them more likely to be absorbed.